Image Carousel with 4 slides

-Istanbul, based on seven hills on two continents, is a unique city in the world.
-The Bosporus separates the city into Europe and Asia while the Golden Horn on the European side divides the old town from the new.
-Being the historic capital of the Byzantine and the Ottoman Empires, Istanbul has a long-lasting legacy which can be traced back in historic monuments of the city such as Hagia Sofia, Topkapı Palace, Blue Mosque, Süleymaniye Mosque, Grand Bazaar and Dolmabahçe Palace.
+Located on seven hills and two continents, Istanbul is one of the most unique cities in the world.
+The Bosporus strait separates the city between Europe and Asia, while the Golden Horn waterway on the European side divides the old town from the new.
+As the historic capital of the Byzantine and the Ottoman Empires, Istanbul has a long-lasting legacy which can be traced back to historic monuments in the city such as Hagia Sophia, Topkapı Palace, Blue Mosque, Süleymaniye Mosque, Grand Bazaar, and Dolmabahçe Palace.
 The Greek Orthodox Patriarchy and the Armenian Orthodox Patriarchy are also based in Istanbul.

-Out of Turkey’s total population of 79 million, 14 million call Istanbul home, making it a thriving, young and diverse city.
-As a truly cosmopolitan city and the cultural and economic heart of Turkey, Istanbul attracts many people from the country and the region.
-Every year, thousands of new residents from Europe, Central Asia, Africa and the Middle East come to Istanbul for employment or educational opportunities.
+Among Turkey’s total population of 79 million, 14 million call Istanbul home, making it a thriving, young, and diverse city.
+As a truly cosmopolitan city and the cultural and economic heart of Turkey, Istanbul attracts many people from across the country and throughout the region.
+Every year, thousands of new residents from Europe, Central Asia, Africa, and the Middle East come to Istanbul for employment and educational opportunities.

-Istanbul has also been the intellectual capital of Turkey.
+Istanbul is also considered the intellectual capital of Turkey.
 More than 40 leading private and public universities are located in the city center and hinterland of Istanbul.
 Istanbul has a bright and fast-moving life.
-It is a main tourist attraction point while being a contemporary hub for international artists, students, businesses, media outlets, scholars, and researchers.
-The city hosts series of international festivals, concerts, exhibitions, symposia, and global political summits throughout the year.
+It is a main tourist attraction point, as well as a contemporary hub for international artists, students, businesses, media outlets, scholars, and researchers.
+Additionally, the city hosts a series of international festivals, concerts, exhibitions, symposia, and global political summits throughout the year.

-For further information about the city and ongoing events we suggest you visit the following websites:
+For more information about the city and upcoming events, please visit the following websites: